Create your own wetland plan

 - their potential as a recreational area.

-Environment Waikato has created many resources to help landowners in the Waikato Region restore and manage their wetlands:
+Waikato Regional Council has created many resources to help landowners in the Waikato Region restore and manage their wetlands:

 - Order a copy of our Wetland Management Factsheets, which include tips and lists of suitable plant species.